AaronBeaudoin/omelette/README.md

 ## More Random Thoughts

-- Need to make `_default.page.server.ts` use streams instead of rendering to a string.
 - Test Workers on custom subdomain
 - Test function with JSON return (text vs stream)
 - Add Git CI/CD with Actions